Gateway High School Robbery: Details, Arrests -Pindula

 Details

 The gang of armed robbers blew up Gateway High School's administration block strongroom using dynamite to gain access.
-They stole money and disappeared.
-No one was injured.
+The robbers got away with more than US$250 000 cash.
+The eight robbers attacked a security guard who was manning the premises before they forced open one of the offices where the cash was.[1]
 The robbery came days after Gateway High School reported that they had discovered explosives planted within the school.

 Sarah Cross wrote a letter to stakeholders saying: